Kyeongan/SDE/python-udacity/README.md

-# Python best practice from Udacity
+# Python codes from Programming Foundations with Python at Udacity

 ## drawing.py
 - Drawing circle using turtle library